PS Ryde: Early attempts

-PS Ryde 2018
+PS Ryde Trust

 In June 2018, it was reported that Ryde had been sold and that there were plans to restore the vessel.
 A charitable trust was to be set up with this aim.
 An assessment of the vessel was to be undertaken with the assistance of the National Ships Register.
 It may have been necessary to cut the ship into sections to move her, with restoration estimated at £7–10 million.
 In November 2018 the P.S.
 Ryde Trust announced that funds had been raised to purchase Ryde and funding applications for the restoration would be made.
 After securing for the winter period and pumping out, it was intended that restoration work would start in April 2019 and last for two years, should the necessary funds be available, after which PS Ryde would be fully restored.